VisionSystemsInc/open-sentinel-map/README.md

 #### Imagery

-The data is broken up into years from 2017 to 2020.
+Image data is separated by year from 2017 to 2020.
 Each year's worth of Sentinel imagery is compressed into a osm_sentinel_imagery_{YEAR}.tgz file.
 These files can be untarred using the following command.
 ```
 tar -xvzf osm_sentinel_imagery_{YEAR}.tgz
 ```